Admission Requirements

 Academic Standing

 Please see the Undergraduate Academic Records page for Academic Standing information.
+If you have questions about academic standing and related options, see your School of Education academic advisor.

 General Education Requirements

-- Distribution requirement: 31 credits (12 Arts & Humanities, 12 Social Sciences, 7 Natural Sciences and Natural Sciences lab)
+Distribution requirement: 31 credits (12 Arts & Humanities, 12 Social Sciences, 7 Natural Sciences and Natural Sciences lab)

-The world language graduation requirement for the School of Education’s undergraduate BA programs is third-level proficiency in a single modern or classical language (other than English).
+The world language graduation requirement for the School of Education’s undergraduate BA programs is third-level proficiency in a modern or classical language (other than English).
 Students may fulfill this requirement by:

-- Successfully completing three years of high school coursework in a single language, or
+Successfully completing three years of high school coursework in a single language, or

-- Earning AP or IB credit for an appropriate third-semester college-level course that is part of a three-course sequence, or
+Earning AP or IB credit for an appropriate third-semester college-level course that is part of a three-course sequence, or

-- Passing, with a C- or better, an appropriate third-semester college-level course that is part of a three-course sequence, or
+Passing, with a C- or better, an appropriate third-semester college-level course that is part of a three-course sequence, or

-- Passing a CU Boulder approved language proficiency examination at third-level proficiency.
+Passing a CU Boulder approved language proficiency examination at third-level proficiency.

 The world language area of the Skills requirement aligns with the School of Education's commitment to prepare graduates who are well equipped to serve the needs of all students and advocate for educational equity and justice in our increasingly diverse communities and schools.